FAQs

 Why do my plots look different than those on the Dashboard?
 The data on the Dashboard may differ from the data in your data feed due to differing model versions as the data on the Dashboard reflects our latest available models.
 More information on the methodology for each model can be found in Methodologies.

-Please feel free to reach out directly with any questions: info@reveliolabs.com
+Questions?
+Please feel free to reach out directly: info@reveliolabs.com